05 June 2023

 - Look at the processes holistically – not as a collection of bugs or problems but as a development process that went wrong and needs permanent reforms.

-- The app may have some very simple shortcomings.
+- Look for both big and easy optimization opportunities.
+The app may have some very simple shortcomings.
 Don’t assume that even the simplest things are definitely done right.
 There may be many easy optimizations wins to score.

-- Measure the improvements before and after by using specialized DevOps/QA analytics tools.
+- Measure the improvements before and after using specialized DevOps/QA analytics tools.

 Feel like you can do it too now?
-Remember – practice makes perfect!
+Remember – practice makes perfect so make your application resistant to traffic spikes and fully ready for commercial success!

 We hope that this article will make it easier for you to understand what exactly is needed to truly optimize a high-traffic app. 🚀

-If you still have doubts, or if you would like TSH developers to help optimize your software, do not hesitate to contact with us. ☎️
+If you still have doubts, or if you would like TSH developers to help optimize your application, do not hesitate to contact with us. ☎️